Katrin-Drys/WP8_programming/docs/source/03_MDprogram.rst

 ---------------------------------
 A modification of the Verlet algorithm predating velocity Verlet which also makes explicit use of velocity as iteration variable is the ``leap-frog algorithm``.
 In this scheme the position and velocity are a half time step out of step.
-The velocities as half integer time are defined as
+The velocities at half-integer time are defined as

 .. math::
     :label: velocitiesleapfrog